| April 11, 1921 Vessel Catches Fire - 12 of Crew Missing Capt. Enos Nickerson of sch. Isabel

 men had been put aboard the Parker, nine were accounted for, and

+12 others were missing.
 The rescued were: Capt.
 Frank Watts, Boston;

 Tony Foster, cook, Gloucester; Fred Wilson, East Boston;